sciZer0/7/c/README.md

 This split can be 10% and 90%, 5% and 95%, or other, I just don't know exactly.

-In order to try to understand how big is this Energy that your organism evey second is taking for free through breathing, just think about the fact that a human can live without food for weeks and just for seconds without breathing.
+In order to try to understand how big is the share of this Energy that your organism evey second is taking for free through breathing, just think about the fact that a human can live without food for weeks and just for seconds without breathing.

-There are the 2 problems with Energy that a human’s organism takes for free through breathing:
+There are although 2 problems with Energy that a human’s organism takes for free through breathing:

 * the organism cannot store this Energy unlike that Energy that the organism takes from food
 * some organs are arranged to mostly take Energy generated only from food.

+You just have to understand that when breathing a human takes Energy for free.

 We also take free Energ when we use the sun, wind, hydro or thermal power stations, for example.